Quantum Signal Processing for simulating cold plasma waves: Block-encoding of the wave Hamiltonian

 The oracle $O_{\sqrt{H}}$ (Table~\ref{table:oh}, Fig.~\ref{fig:oh}) reads the row and column indices and provides the square root of the absolute value of the corresponding nonzero element.
 It acts on the ancilla $\ket{a_1}$ or ancilla $\ket{a_2}$.
 The oracle $O_{S,a_1}$ (Table~\ref{table:os}, Fig.~\ref{fig:os}) describes whether an element is imaginary or real, as well as whether it is positive or negative.

-To create the $O_{\sqrt{H}}$ quantum circuit, we use gates that perform rotations $R_y(\theta_j)$ conditioned on the register $j$.
-Every combination of qubits in $\ket{j}$ corresponds to a particular angle $\theta_j$ expressing the space dependence of a given field on $x$.
-For instance, to obtain the profile of the background magnetic field, one can use angles $\theta_j = 2\arccos{\sqrt{\beta_H B_{0,j}}}$.
-For convenience, we denote the corresponding conditional gate as $R(B)$ in our quantum circuit (Fig.~\ref{fig:oh}).

-The conditional-rotation gates must be expressed via arithmetic functions with a set of additional qubits to store the angles $\theta_j$.
-In our work, every conditional gate is coded as a multi-qubit gate with inner sub-blocks as in Eq.~\ref{eq:ry-matrix} on the main diagonal.
-Every sub-block corresponds to one $\theta_j$ for a particular $j$.
-The circuit depth of $O_{\sqrt{H}}$ may strongly depend on how efficient the implementation of the conditional gates is for given profiles and how they depend on the system size $N_x$.
-However, the general tendency is that the depth of quantum arithmetic circuits scales as (Refs.~\onlinecite{Haner18, Suau21}).

 In the standard state-preparation algorithm, ancilla registers store the absolute column indices (Eqs.~\ref{eq:T-psi}-\ref{eq:T-chi}).
 As a result, the index exchange between the ancilla and input registers can be implemented by a simple swap operator.
 In our case, the register $\ket{a_j}$ works with relative indices.
 Because of that, we need to implement the mapping between the absolute and relative indices during the index exchange.
 This is provided by the oracle $O_M$ (Fig.~\ref{fig:oracle-OM}) by using a subtractor and an adder by $1$, which are depicted in Fig.~\ref{fig:add-sub}.
 After the application of the oracle $O_M$, the register $\ket{j}$ encodes the absolute column indices of nonzero elements within a sub-block, and the register $\ket{d}$ contains sub-block column indices.
-On the other hand, the ancilla register $\ket{a_d}$ encodes now a variable index, while the register $\ket{a_j}$ remains unchanged.
 The depth of the circuit $O_M$ is proportional to $\log_2(N_x)$ because of the adder and subtractor.

 To sum up, taking the row index as an input in $\ket{d}\ket{j}$ and the ancillae initialized in the zero state, the resulting oracle $U_H$ outputs column indices encoded in $\ket{d}\ket{j}$ as states with amplitudes equal to the corresponding Hamiltonian elements when all ancillae registers are returned in the zero state (Eq.~\ref{eq:be-main-theory}).